 I am a Ph.D. candidate at the University of California, Davis.
-My fields of specialization are development economics, applied econometrics, and behavioral economics.
-My current research focuses on the bi-directional relationship between poverty and mental health and how it affects poverty dynamics and play a role in prolonging poverty spells and lowering resilience.
-I will be on the job market Fall 2018.
+My fields of specialization are development economics, applied econometrics, and behavioral economics with forays into labor and health economics.
+My current research focuses on the bi-directional relationship between income and mental health and the impact it can have on poverty dynamics by prolonging poverty spells, worsening the impact of shocks, and lowering resilience.
+I am currently on the job market (Fall 2018) and will be attending the ASSA 2019 meetings in Atlanta.

 Prior to joining the Ph.D. program, I attained a Master of Public Policy from Georgetown University in 2010 after which I was a researcher in the Labor and Social Protection Unit at the World Bank.